New bipartisan bill calls for Puerto Rico statehood

 The last plebiscite asking Puerto Ricans if they wanted to become a state took place a year ago.
 Though 97 percent of people who voted favored statehood, the opposition party boycotted the plebiscite, so it had a historically low turnout of 23 percent.

-Puerto Rico Governor Ricardo Rosselló, D-P.R., and other public officials from the island and the mainland, also accompanied González during the announcement.
+Puerto Rico Gov. Ricardo Rosselló, a Democrat, and other public officials from the island and the mainland also accompanied González during the announcement.

-“This bill is one of the most important actions,” said Rosselló.
-“The time has come for Congress to chose what’s their position[on this issue].”
+“The time has come for Congress to chose what’s their position" on the issue, Rosselló said.

 Carlos Vargas-Ramos, a research associate at the Center for Puerto Rican Studies, told NBC News that the timing is not ideal.